jmf-nyu/miap_diglit/README.md

 5. Always click "Fetch Origin" and merge new changes before starting any new work.

+6. See [the command line guide to get get an idea of what you're working on](/docs/index.md).
+Use the entry for [ls](/docs/ls.md) as a template for your new command line page.
+You can choose from the commands in the list or add a new one.
-6. Create a new markdown file titled `[command you want to write about].md`.
+7. Create a new markdown file titled `[command you want to write about].md`.
+Make sure that this is in the `docs` folder.

-7. Hack away on your local computer!
-Add some text, images, URLs, code snippets to the .md file describing your favorite command in BASH.
+8. Hack away on your local computer!
+Add some text, images, URLs, code snippets to the .md file to describing your command in BASH.

-8. Save the .md file.
+9. Save your new .md file.

-9. Commit your changes.
+10. Commit your changes.

-10. If you are working on your local computer, push your chages to GitHub.com
+11. If you are working on your local computer, push your chages to GitHub.com

-11. Submit a pull request.
+12. Submit a pull request.

 ## Checking the Results

 1. Check to make sure the pull request is approved.
 If it is not approved, you may need to make changes.
+Check the [GitHub page](https://jmf-nyu.github.io/miap_diglit/)

 ## For Reference
 GitHub guide to Markdown: <https://guides.github.com/features/mastering-markdown/>